TimKDJ/jasp-desktop/syntax-revised.md

 #### Additional Thoughts
 - The Wrapper should be able to call the column encoding functionality itself, or this should be done in jaspQml.
-- How should the name of the Wrapper differ from the analysis fn name?
-Perhaps: anova and .anova (Wrapper, analysis, respectively).
+- How should the name of the Wrapper differ from the analysis function name?
+Perhaps: anova and .anova -- Wrapper and analysis, respectively.
 - Some analyses have a whole host of options appearing and disappearing (e.g., network analysis) that must all be present in the Wrapper; it might become a little difficult for a user to create a function call from scratch (although creating these calls manually from scratch is obviously not the main intention of Syntax Mode).
 - All options should be renamed to something shorter that still makes sense.
 Consequently, everything will need to be added to the upgrader.
 - If we add the help from our helpfiles (accessible through e.g., `?jasp::banova`), then it won't always be clear to the user what the actual R input should be.
 For example, from ttestpairedsamples.md we obtain the following info about `variables`: `In this box the variables are selected for which the difference is computed.
 Multiple differences can be analysed at the same time by specifying different rows with two variables for which the difference is computed.
 In other words, each row represents other difference scores."` which does not relay that it should be `list(c("var1", "var2"))`.
-However, we know the basic structure of our options, so this could be generated.
+However, we know the structure of our QML options, so this could be generated.

-### The Formula
+### Formula
 The formula is basically a summary of multiple `AssignedVariableList`s together with the model terms component.
 Formulas consist of left hand side (lhs) and right hand side (rhs) operators.
 The lhs are dependent variables that are `+` separated.
 The rhs are independent variables that are also `+` separated; rhs terms may also contain interactions of multiple independent variables, specified by a `*`.

+One way to specify formulas could be to introduce the following three properties to the QML:
+- `positionFormula`: `"lhs"` or `"rhs"`.
+Can be used to specify on what side of the `~` the terms need to go in the formula.
+- `mustSpecify`: `true` or `false`.
+It needs to remain possible to uniquely identify which independent variable in the formula comes from which box (e.g., fixed factor, random factor, covariate).
+The distinction between fixed/random factors on the one hand and covariates on the other can be made based on type (factor vs numeric), but the distinction between fixed and random factors cannot be made -- they are both factors.
+In this case the random factor needs the property set to `true` to signify that it must always be specified in addition to the formula (e.g., `formula = ~ contBinom + facGender, random = contBinom)`).
-To specify formulas we need to introduce two properties to the qml: `positionInFormula` (`"lhs"` or `"rhs"`), `mustSpecify` (boolean, see below in the thoughts section) and `modelSpecification` (boolean). `positionInFormula` can be used to specify where the terms need to go in a formula. `modelSpecification` needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` are a superset of the individual fields with the  `"rhs"` specification and so can be used directly.
+- `modelSpecification`: `true` or `false`.
+Needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` are a superset of the individual fields with the  `"rhs"` specification and so can be used directly.

 <details>

-<summary>Example of specifying a formula in qml</summary>
+<summary>Example of specifying a formula in QML</summary>

 ```
 VariablesForm